 Creative Work: Fiction and Podcast

 I am a writer, editor, and educator, currently teaching writing and literature at Bellevue College.
-Beyond teaching, I am the co-host of the podcast Special Lady Day.
+Beyond teaching, I write for Grunge Magazine and am the co-host of the podcast Special Lady Day.

 I received my MFA from Western Washington University’s MFA program where I focused on writing fiction and creative non-fiction.
 My writing and reading interests focus on traditionally marginalized voices and stories in a range of genres--literary fiction and memoir to mysteries and science fiction.
 Born and raised in Seattle, I have lived in Switzerland, South Dakota, Minnesota, and Boston.